 Another year, another half-baked football game for the fanbase to enjoy.
 Now I don’t think everyone will feel the same about this title as I do, but I can assure you, there is nothing particularly new or groundbreaking we will mention in our FIFA 23 Review.

-And this time unfortunately, or fortunately depending on your viewpoint, this might be EA’s last title under the FIFA brand.
+And this time, unfortunately, or fortunately, depending on your viewpoint, this might be EA’s last title under the FIFA brand.
 So did the polarising company finally manage to win the hearts of its alienated fan base back with this last-minute shot?
-Or was it a well-deserved red card? let’s take a look in our review.
+Or was it a well-deserved red card?
+Let’s take a look at our review.

 FIFA 23 has been developed and published by Electronic Arts for the Windows PC, Xbox Series X/S, PlayStation 5, Xbox One, PlayStation 4, Nintendo Switch, and Google Stadia.
 It is the final entry under the FIFA umbrella developed by Electronic Arts in the 30-year old franchise.
 All of the modes of the previous games make a return, with the changes they’ve received being directly proportional to the revenue they generate.

 Being a money-making Behemoth, the flagship mode Ultimate Team has received the most improvements out of all the others.
 The biggest and most surprising of them is how the Chemistry system operates, where instead of each player’s chemistry being affected by the players adjacent to them, it is now associated with the whole team.

 The fundamentals are still the same.
 Chemistry will still be based on the club, league, and national parameters, but now players related by the parameters will contribute to the chemistry of the whole team even if their position is not connected.
 This is unlike the previous entries where we had to place related players next to each other to increase the overall chemistry.
 It is quite a welcome change in the game and opens up new possibilities for team combinations.